valaybhatt/SalesInsights/README.md

 # SalesInsights
-This is a sales insights analysis carried out using Tableau.
+This is a sales insights analysis carried out using Tableau and MySQL.

 # Task Carried out:
 1) Total Revenue and its breakdowns by different cities in India.